katilp/opendata-howto-docker-pre-exercise/_episodes/01-introduction.md

 >
 > As much as we'd like, we can't give you a *complete* overview of Docker.
 However, we do hope to explain
 > why we run Docker in the way we do so that you gain some understanding.
 More specifically, we'll
-> be showing you how to set up Docker for not just this workshop, but for interfacing with the
-> CMS open data in general
+> be showing you how to set up Docker for not just this workshop, but for interfacing with open data in general
 >
 {: .objectives}

 {% include links.md %}